fermercadal/react-login/README.md

 # Login App

-Hooks practice, as part of the "React The Complete Guide" course on Udemy.
+Dummy login project built for Hooks practice, as part of the "React The Complete Guide" course on Udemy. includes useState, useEffect, useReducer and useContext.

 ## Available Scripts